-Subsequent events

-Subsequent events are events or transactions that occur after the consolidated statement of financial position date but before the consolidated financial statements are available to be issued.
-The Foundation recognizes in the consolidated financial statements the effects of all subsequent events that provide additional evidence about conditions that existed at the date of the consolidated financial position, including any estimates inherent in the process of preparing the consolidated financial statements.
-The Foundation's consolidated financial statements do not recognize subsequent events that provide evidence about conditions that did not exist at the date of the consolidated statement of financial position but arose after the consolidated statement of financial position date and before the consolidated financial statements were available to be issued.
-The Foundation has evaluated subsequent events through July 27, 2022, which is the date the consolidated financial statements are available to be issued.
+Subsequent events - Subsequent events are events or transactions that occur after the consolidated statements of financial position date but before the consolidated financial statements are available to be issued.
+The Foundation recognizes in the consolidated financial statements the effects of all subsequent events that provide additional evidence about conditions that existed at the date of the consolidated statement of financial statements.
+The Foundation's consolidated financial statements do not recognize subsequent events that provide evidence about conditions that did not exist at the date of the consolidated statements of financial position but arose after the consolidated statements of financial position but arose after the consolidated statements of financial position date and before the consolidated financial statements were available to be issued.
+The Foundation has evaluated subsequent events through July 31, 2023, which is the date the consolidated financial statements were available to be issued.